Gentrification and low-income neighborhoods: Entry, exit and enhancement

 Overall, the study calls into question theories of gentrification that assume that poorer residents are simply displaced by whiter and wealthier individuals.
 The authors concluded that “to be sure, some individual residents are undoubtedly hurt by neighborhood change; but in aggregate, the consequences of neighborhood change — at least as it occurred in the 1990s, do not appear to be as dire as many assume.”
-(Note: The paper’s final version was published in the journal Regional Science and Urban Economics.)
+(An open, pre-publication version of the paper is available from SSRN.)

-A related 2010 study published in the Journal of Urban Economics, “Who Gentrifies Low-Income Neighborhoods?”, similarly found that “the demographic flows associated with the gentrification of urban neighborhoods during the 1990s are not consistent with displacement and harm to minority households.
+Related research: A 2010 study published in the Journal of Urban Economics, “Who Gentrifies Low-Income Neighborhoods?” found that “the demographic flows associated with the gentrification of urban neighborhoods during the 1990s are not consistent with displacement and harm to minority households.
 In fact, taken as a whole, our results suggest that gentrification of predominantly black neighborhoods creates neighborhoods that are attractive to middle-class black households.”